What is Sensory Integration Training?

 For many people, small adjustments to their environment can make a huge difference.
 This can be as simple as the way they can move at school or at work.

 We offer a range of sensory integration courses for parents, teachers, and other professionals.
-These courses help you understand more about sensory integration difficulties and make work, play, and learning accessible to those affected.
+These courses help you understand more about sensory integration differences and make work, play, and learning accessible to those affected.
 For specialist sensory training for teachers, take a look at Sensory Inclusive Schools for dedicated online resources and support.

 Sensory Integration Therapy is a plan of intervention devised by a qualified SI Practitioner.
 This plan aims to improve the integration of sensory information in children and adults.
 The therapy is highly individualised to the sensory profile of the child or adult.
-Structured activities with specific sensory input encourage the brain and body to efficiently process and react to sensations.
+Structured activities with specific sensory input encourage the brain and body to efficiently process and respond to sensations.

 • Sensory input